 - Other websites, software and online games

-Call bridge is a game of tricks, trumps and bidding which is popular in Bangladesh.
+Call Bridge, also known as Call Break, is a game of tricks, trumps and bidding which is popular in Bangladesh, India and Nepal.
 It seems to be related to the North American game Spades.
 The rules vary from place to place, and several of these alternatives are described in the variations section.

 Players and Cards

 This game is normally played by 4 people using a standard international 52-card pack.